mbt-administrator/DemoSDK.Android/README.md

 To do so, you must request permission when you want the user to connect to a remote Bluetooth device.

-##### Request Credentials

-For using the SDK, you must register for a personal set of credentials and specify these credentials in your Android gradle file.
-This credentials are unique to one application so you need to get several credentials for developping multiple applications.

-_Note: The access to the SDK will be blocked if you don’t get your personal set of credentials._

-To do so, send an email at **support@mybraintech.com** that includes the user name and email you want to use for your account creation.
-We will send you a confirmation email if the user name is not already taken with your password.
-Keep your login and password safe.
-You’ll need them to access to the library.

 ### 2. How to install the SDK